 Assets = Liability + Owners Equity

 This equation basically says that all the goods or values that the company has (known as assets), is equal to the amount of debt (liabilities) and equity (stocks) that the company has.
 There is no need to go in detail for this equation (there are entire books about it) because it is mainly used to understand how to manage a company.
-However, it is important to note that the Assets represent everything on the company, assets include all their possessions and profits.
+However, it is important to note that the Assets represent everything on the company: assets include all their possessions and profits.
 Thus, to make profits, it is needed to first get some “borrowed” money in the form of liabilities (bank loans, etc.) and

 owners’ equity (stocks, etc.).
 So, if you want to company to become bigger, you would need bigger financing sources to fund your projects, products and services.